marcel-ellert/plc-testbench/README.md

 PLCTestbench is a companion tool for researchers and developers working on Packet Loss Concealment (PLC).
 It greatly simplifies the process of measuring the reconstruction quality of PLC algorithms and allows to easily test the effects of different packet loss models and distributions.

-It features the implementation of some of the most common packet loss models, PLC algorithms and metrics:
+It features the implementation of some of the most common packet loss models, PLC algorithms and metrics.

+Important Information: Currently The setup.py is not working.
+Furthermore, the metrics **Windowed PEAQ** and **Spectral Energy Difference**, as well as the plot method `plot_peaq_summary` do not work.
+In addition, incorrect results were obtained for the **PEAQ** metric in the advanced mode during tests.

 **Packet Loss Simulation**
 - **Binomial**: uniform distribution of packet losses, governed by the Packet Error Ratio (PER) parameter.